UK Covid-19 infections jump by nearly 800,000 in a week

 “Rates have continued to increase across the UK and among all age groups.
 We will continue to closely monitor the data.”

+Other groups eligible for the dose will include frontline health and social care workers and those aged five to 49 in a clinical risk group, including pregnant women.

+Professor Anthony Harnden, deputy chairman of the Joint Committee on Vaccination and Immunisation, said: “The Covid-19 boosters are highly effective at increasing immunity and, by offering a further dose to those at higher risk of severe illness this autumn, we hope to significantly reduce the risk of hospitalisations and deaths over the winter.”

-The virus remains most prevalent in Scotland, where 334,000 people were estimated to have had Covid-19 in the week to July 7, or around one in 16.
+The virus currently remains most prevalent in Scotland, where 334,000 people were estimated to have had Covid-19 in the week to July 7, or around one in 16, the ONS said.

 This is up from 312,800, or one in 17, and is the highest estimate for Scotland since the start of April.